JCE-Gvanym-Project-Team/gvanim-app/README.md

-# This Is The Base App To Copy And Change
+# This Is The Base App To Copy And Change!

 I used `npx create-react-app .` <br> From here each of us will create a branch and work on it separately.